inseven/psion-software-index/overlays/uid_0x100042c4/index.md

 subtitle: Backup utility
 category: system/utilities
 publishers:
-- Fatcatz
+- FatCatz
 links:
 - https://web.archive.org/web/20011019043157/http://www.fatcatz.net/products/epocbackup/index.php
 ---

 EpocBackup is a non-Windows back up solution for your EPOC device.

-EpocBackup helps you protect data from; accidental lose due to hardware, storage media, or battery failure, as well as accidentally deleted or overwritten files.
+EpocBackup helps you protect data from; accidental loss due to hardware, storage media, or battery failure, as well as accidentally deleted or overwritten files.
 You can easily restore the data from the backed up copy.

 EpocBackup can back up to a Compact Flash card or to an FTP server at the tap of a button.
 The backed up files can even compressed using the industry standard ZIP format.
 As the backed up files are compressed into a single file it is convenient to transfer to another EPOC device or send the backup file as an email attachment.